 If you’re someone who loves cranberry instead of orange, tweak the simple syrup recipe to make it with unsweetened cranberry juice.
 I would still add the peel of an orange – that citrus note adds a little bitterness to the overall taste of the cocktail.

-How to Pick the Best Whiskey for a Christmas Old Fashioned
+The Best Whiskey for a Christmas Old Fashioned

 Think about a whiskey with flavor profiles that complement the flavors in this Holiday Old Fashioned.
 You have cinnamon, citrus, clove, and allspice.
 With those flavors, I lean toward a slightly nutty whiskey.
 Perhaps one that has notes of dried citrus in it.